 # typescript# atproto# cli# library# pkgs

-@ewanc26/bismuth converts pub.leaflet RTF-block documents — as stored in site.standard.document ATProto records — to Markdown.
-It ships as both a CLI tool and a TypeScript library.
+@ewanc26/bismuth converts richtext-block documents from the Standard.site platform ecosystem to Markdown.
+It supports all three publishing platforms — Leaflet (pub.leaflet.*), Pckt (blog.pckt.*), and Offprint (app.offprint.*) — and ships as both a CLI tool and a TypeScript library.

 Part of the @ewanc26/pkgs monorepo.